bluerobotics/ping-python/docs/API.md

 ## Accessor Methods

-These methods are used to acquire data from the device
+These methods are used to acquire data from the device.
+They return a named tuple which can be used to access specific fields.

+`code example here`

 -----